This is my response to the Perl Weekly Challenge #098.

 This is probably not very useful.

-We could have added another state variable called e.g. %finished
+We could have added another state variable called e.g. %finished, and added

 an entry here after reaching the end of file.
 And then refuse to open it again afterwards.